Life As An Expat in Ho Chi Minh City, Vietnam

 It is a city worth visiting, and it is very close to perfect, but the drawbacks are huge for a single guy and may make it a hard place for you to decide to settle down in.

 We would advise that you take a trip there before becoming an expat in Ho Chi Minh City.
-Search for a hotel near Bui Vien in District 1 if you want to be in the touristy area.
+This eBook guide breaks down all of the great nightlife in Vietnam.